codydehaan/Cody-deHaan-Capstone/README.md

    CAR_LOCK = pygame.mixer.Sound("Audio/Car_Lock.mp3")
    ```

-**These next five sections define the game's dynamic elements and visual settings.
+**These next five sections(6-10) define the game's dynamic elements and visual settings.
 They set the initial state of the car, including its position, speed, and whether it's moving.
 The traffic light system is initialized with a default green state and timing logic for when it should change.
 Game state variables track whether the game has started, ended, or been won, while the scroll system measures the car’s progress across the screen.
 Finally, predefined color values are established to simplify and organize the use of color throughout the game’s interface and visual elements.**

 6. Car's state
     ```sh